Sam23599/TailNode-Assessment/readme.md

 # TailNode Database Project

 ## Project Overview
-This project involves sharing access to two different collections in a databases: one containing data from a Dummy API and another containing data scraped from a book website.
+This project involves using the below APIs to fetch Users and their corresponding posts data, Scrape books data and store it in their respective Databases on MongoDB Atlas, providing access to two different collections: one containing data from the Dummy API and another containing data scraped from a book website.
 The databases are hosted on MongoDB Atlas and are shared for collaborative purposes.

 ## Contents
 - `users_list.py`: Python script to fetch users data from the Dummy API (https://dummyapi.io/data/v1/user) and store it in a MongoDB database.